-Travel is exciting.
-Especially when that travel takes you to other parts of the world.
-New adventures, cultures, languages, architecture, food... it’s invigorating, enlightening and mind-expanding.
+Travel is exciting, especially when that travel takes you to other parts of the world.
+New adventures, cultures, languages, architecture, food; it's refreshing, enlightening, and mind-expanding.

-Yet, truth be told, sometimes it can be a little exhausting.
-Especially if you intend to cover a lot of ground and see several places.
-It makes sense, after all, you’ve already flown the thousands of miles to get overseas, so why not take full advantage of being over there and see and do everything you can?
+Yet, sometimes it can be a little exhausting, especially if you intend to cover lots of ground and see several places.
+It makes sense.
+After all, you've already flown thousands of miles to get overseas, so why not take full advantage of being over there and see and do everything you can?

 However, there's the side of travel that we travelers don't tend to post pictures about on our Facebook feed.

-It’s spending hours of your precious time traveling from one location to the next, via long, crowded bus rides, or time-consuming flights (which require another security check followed by the wait to board, then there’s the boarding and disembarkation process, followed possibly by another wait at baggage claim).
+It's spending precious hours traveling from one location to the next via long, crowded bus rides or time-consuming flights.
+If you're flying, this requires another security check followed by the wait to board, the boarding and disembarkation process, followed possibly by another wait at baggage claim.

-Having backpacked around Europe and stayed in everything from budget hostels to five-star hotels, I was one of those that thought a river cruise might be too easy, too slow, too…boring.
+Having backpacked around Europe and stayed in everything from budget hostels to five-star hotels, I was one of those that thought a river cruise might be too slow, perhaps even dull.

 But now that I've experienced the effortless ease of a river cruise, I explore new regions of the world on a river cruise every year.
 Never do I cover more ground, experience and see more things, and return home more relaxed than when I left than when I travel on a river cruise.

 It's one of the few times I don't need a vacation after my vacation.